Last Updated on January 29, 2019 by Lawrence Berezin

 - Don’t forget to explicitly ask for a dismissal of the parking ticket because the TEA failed to establish a prima facie case

 I love required elements.
-When a wonderful member of the driving public hires me and my advice (Larry’s Advice) the first thing I do is carefully examine the front of the parking ticket for omitted, misdescribed, required elements.
+When a wonderful member of the driving public hires me and my advice (Larry’s Advice) the first thing I do is carefully look at the front of the parking ticket for omitted, misdescribed, required elements.
 Once you find one and figure out how to present the proper proof, properly, you win.
 Game, set, match.

 You just assassinated Superman.